ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**6.2.0**

+- Cross-mod support for the new version of Beating Embryo has been finalized!
+Check modding.md for instructions for developers.
+- Pillaged Gold amount per hit is now configurable.
+- Reworked Life Savings internal mechanics to hopefully attrite some very evasive bugs out of existence.
+- Implemented Risk Of Options support on ALL items/equipments, via new AutoConfig attributes in TILER2 7.
+- Removed some deprecated ItemStats and BetterUI support.
+- Updated for latest Risk of Rain 2 version.
+- Updated TILER2 dependency to 7.0.0.

 **6.1.2**